Current Indications for Statin and Fibrate Therapy

 In summary, the FIELD trial supports the use of fenofibrate in patients with type 2 diabetes who have no prior history of CVD, regardless of the presence of diabetic dyslipidemia.These data also support the use of combination statin and fibrate therapy to accomplish optimal normalization of the lipid profile and achieve synergistic effects on the vascular wall.
 Based on beneficial effects of fenofibrate on macrovascular and microvascular disease, the FIELD study challenges the notion that statin therapy is the mandatory first choice in diabetic patients without hypercholesterolemia.
 This guideline-supported approach, generated as a result of studies showing that lowering LDL-cholesterol will reduce CVD risk in all patients with diabetes and normal lipids, does not consider the likely possibility that triglyceride and HDL-cholesterol level management with fibrates would produce superior benefits in reducing CVD risk in patients with type 2 diabetes and atherogenic dyslipidemia.

-Optimal cardiovascular risk reduction will most likely be obtained by carefully matching the diagnosis of a specific lipid abnormality with the therapeutic agent most likely to correct it.The FIELD trial supports this line of reasoning by providing evidence that fenofibrate was most beneficial in reducing CVD risk in patients with type 2 diabetes who had low HDL-cholesterol levels, high triglyceride levels, and low LDL-cholesterol levels—patients who were most likely carriers of the atherogenic dyslipidemia.
+Optimal cardiovascular risk reduction will most likely be obtained by carefully matching the diagnosis of a specific lipid abnormality with the therapeutic agent most likely to correct it.The FIELD trial supports this line of reasoning by providing evidence that fenofibrate was most beneficial in reducing CVD risk in patients with type 2 diabetes who had low HDL-cholesterol levels, high triglyceride levels, and low LDL-cholesterol level—patients who were most likely carriers of the atherogenic dyslipidemia.
 The current guidelines encourage aggressive lipid lowering in patients with the type 2 diabetes, but one should keep in mind that these patients present with different forms and degrees of dyslipidemia.At a time when guidelines are moving toward endorsement of lower LDL-cholesterol goals, the danger lies in underestimating the risk contributed by atherogenic dyslipidemia and improperly treating this condition in patients with type 2 diabetes.
 Fibrates, particularly fenofibrate, are safe and effective for the long-term management of patients with high CVD risk, particularly when this increased CVD risk is due to the presence of atherogenic dyslipidemia or type 2 diabetes.